NTBooks/minimal-canva-demo/README.md

    - Go to the [Canva Developer Portal](https://www.canva.com/developers/).
    - Create a new app and obtain your API keys.
+   - For detailed instructions on setting up a Canva integration, refer to the [How to Set Up A Canva Integration](#how-to-set-up-a-canva-integration) section below.

 2. **Clone the Repository**: